Intrinsic motivation (artificial intelligence): Types of models

-Ouedeyer and Kaplan have made a substantial contribution to the study of intrinsic motivation.
+Oudeyer and Kaplan have made a substantial contribution to the study of intrinsic motivation.
 They define intrinsic motivation based on Berlyne's theory, and divide approaches to the implementation of intrinsic motivation into three categories that broadly follow the roots in psychology: "knowledge-based models", "competence-based models" and "morphological models".
 Knowledge-based models are further subdivided into "information-theoretic" and "predictive".
 Baldassare and Mirolli present a similar typology, differentiating knowledge-based models between prediction-based and novelty-based.

 Information-theoretic intrinsic motivation

 The quantification of prediction and novelty to drive behaviour is generally enabled through the application of information-theoretic models, where agent state and strategy (policy) over time are represented by probability distributions describing a markov decision process and the cycle of perception and action treated as an information channel.
 These approaches claim biological feasibility as part of a family of bayesian approaches to brain function.
 The main criticism and difficulty of these models is the intractability of computing probability distributions over large discrete or continuous state spaces.
-Nonetheless a considerable body of work has built up modelling the flow of information around the sensorimotor cycle, leading to de facto reward functions derived from the reduction of uncertainty, including most notably active inference, but also infotaxis, predictive information, and empowerment.
+Nonetheless, a considerable body of work has built up modelling the flow of information around the sensorimotor cycle, leading to de facto reward functions derived from the reduction of uncertainty, including most notably active inference, but also infotaxis, predictive information, and empowerment.